-The 108th Anniversary King Wamba Carnival Parade is Saturday, June 3rd at 10am.
+The 110th Anniversary King Wamba Carnival Parade is Saturday, June 1st.

 “Toledo's best and most eccentric parade!!”

 The Old West End Festival and the Parade Committee welcomes you to participate in the 2019 King Wamba Carnival Parade.
 The King Wamba Carnival Parade is the official kick-off of the Old West End Festival and will step off Saturday, June 1st, 2019, at 10 a.m.

 This eclectic convergence of art, music, street theatre and visual wonder will proceed south through the Old West End (Robinwood, Bancroft, Collingwood) ending at Collingwood at Woodruff (Art Fair/Marketplace).

 Parade Registration Form

 If you would like to be a performer in this year’s parade, use the below form –or– download and print this PDF.
 Registration Deadline: May 1, 2019.

 Date & Time: Saturday, June 1, 2019, 10 a.m.